Barkhausen-Institut/hermespy/docssource/getting_started.rst

 HermesPy Architecture
 =====================

-In its core, the HermesPy API aims to abstract the process of wireless communication signal processing within a strictly object-oriented class structure.
+In its core, the HermesPy API aims to abstract the process of wireless communication  and sensing signal processing within a strictly object-oriented class structure.
 Each processing step is represented by a dedicated class and can be adapted and customized by the library user.